 If you are holding a sale – giving them clear, concise instructions that this is what you want them to do helps them understand why they are in their inbox today.

-You want to share some exciting news or just give a general update on what you have been up to lately.
+Do you want to share some exciting news or just give a general update on what you have been up to lately.

 Flodesk is kindly given me a code to offer my readers 50% off their Beta pricing.
 You can get a free trial of 30days with no payment required.
 Easy!
 Join up today and don’t miss this opportunity to save.